-Figure 7: Decomposition Phase
+Figure 6: Decomposition Phase

-In the decomposition stage, the agency documents the project needs, drawing from the RITSA, along with the project vision, constraints, system validation plan, agreements, and resource needs.
+In the decomposition stage, the agency documents the project needs, drawing from its portion in the RITSA, along with the project vision, constraints, system validation plan, agreements, and resource needs.
 The agency uses its systems engineer to help develop the vision, operational scenarios, requirements, validation and verification plans, interface needs, and high-level design.
 The systems integrator must be aware of the documents produced but does not have any official role in producing them.